 Note the case in Japan:

-The 20% decrease in Japan early in the pandemic seemed to reverse in August when a 7.7% rise was reported.
+The 20% decrease in Japan early in the pandemic seemed to reverse in August when scientists there reported a 7.7% rise.

 Millions of older people are stuck inside and largely deprived of personal contact.
 This is causing a wave of deaths due to a lack of attention.
 It should be simple to understand why the suicide rate shot up so high this year.
 There is little available for those in financial distress to salve the pain of those who lost their livelihood.
 Even on Capitol Hill, the Democrats blocked a vital Coronavirus relief bill before the election.
 As a result, we see many severe issues, including the effects of the virus on American families’ day-to-day lives.